Travel to the tropics with these fun, festive, and extremely delicious twice baked sweet potato boats featuring coconut and lime flavors.

-I’m not sure why it took me so long to do it, because these Twice Baked Sweet Potato Boats with a Tropical Touch are a fun way to feast your eyes, as well as your taste buds!
+I’m not sure why it took me so long to do it, because these Twice Baked Sweet Potatoes with a tropical touch are a fun way to feast your eyes, as well as your taste buds!

-We ate these twice baked sweet potato boats last night for dinner along with some swordfish I purchased at Trader Joe’s, and although we were in still in Illinois the tropical flavor of our dinner transported us all the way to Hawaii, but with no lengthy flight or hefty price tag!
+We ate these twice baked sweet potato boats last night for dinner along with some swordfish I purchased at Trader Joe’s, and although we were in still in Illinois the tropical flavor of our dinner transported us all the way to Hawaii, but without the lengthy flight, or hefty price tag!

 This post is proudly linked to Meal Plan Monday.

 - If you’re interested, you can cut back on the calorie content of these Tropical Twice Baked Sweet Potatoes if you use lite coconut milk and skip the use of the butter and coconut chips.

 - I’ve used both the lite coconut milk and the regular coconut milk when I’ve made the tropical mashed sweet potatoes, and you really can’t tell any difference in taste.

 - For this particular time when I made these, I used the regular coconut milk because that’s what I had on hand in my pantry, but given the option, I probably would always prefer the lite option.

 What are some of the health benefits of sweet potatoes?

 - Sweet potatoes are a great source of vitamin C and A. Both nutrients are extremely valuable for promoting a healthy immune system.